codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 [Skip to quick installation &#8594;](#installation-with-the-quick-start-wizard)

->Note that a runner installation is needed for each cluster that will _run_ Codefresh pipelines.
+>Note: A runner installation is needed for each cluster that will _run_ Codefresh pipelines.
 A runner is **not** needed in clusters that are used for _deployment_.
 It is possible to deploy applications on clusters that are not currently running the runner.

 The installation process **takes care of ?CLARIFY?** all the components of the runner and any resources (config-maps, secrets, volumes) they require.